AngryCai/GraphConvSC/README.md

 # Graph Convolutional Subspace Clustering

-**This repository includes the implementations of EGCSC and EKGCSC model reported by *"Graph Convolutional Subspace Clustering: A Robust Subspace Clustering Framework for Hyperspectral Image"***
+**This repository provides the implementations of EGCSC and EKGCSC model reported by *"Y. Cai, Z. Zhang, Z. Cai, X. Liu, X. Jiang, and Q. Yan, “Graph convolutional subspace clustering: A robust subspace clustering framework for hyperspectral image,” IEEE Transactions on Geoscience and Remote Sensing, 2020"***

 If you would like to acknowledge our efforts, please cite the following paper: